glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 #### Relationship Model

+Relationship model between user and kernel thread describe how they are associated with each other.

 - **Many-to-One** : This model involves mapping multiple user-level threads to a single kernel-level thread.
-The thread management and scheduling are performed by a thread library or runtime system at the user level, and the operating system sees only a single thread.
+The thread management and scheduling are performed by a thread library or runtime system at the user level.
+From the programming language, we can see and use multiple thread, but under the hood the operating system sees only a single thread.
 This model has efficient management, but may not take full advantage of multiprocessor systems as the execution of multiple threads is handled by a single kernel-level thread.
 - **One-to-One** : In this model, each user-level thread is mapped to a separate kernel-level thread by the operating system.
 This model provides more concurrency and true parallelism to the kernel-level.
 However, the overhead of creating and managing kernel-level threads can be higher compared to other models.
 - **Many-to-Many** : This model combines the aspect of many-to-one and one-to-one.
 Many-to-many model consist of many kernel threads and smaller or equal number of user thread.
 The operating system can create multiple kernel-level threads, while the thread library manages and schedules the user-level threads across the available kernel-level threads.